-Conjuring up images of palm trees, sandy beaches, neon lights and Latin rhythms, Miami is an exciting destination with much to offer.
+Conjuring up images of palm trees, sandy beaches, neon lights and Latin rhythms, Miami, Florida is an exciting destination with much to offer.
 Its unprecedented population growth during the past century has led to it being nicknamed 'the Magic City', and it's undeniable that migrants have played an important role in shaping the city’s history and unique character.

 That it's also known as 'the Capital of Latin America' suggests something about the central role that Hispanic people have come to play in Miami, as well as its role as a cultural and economic gateway between Latin America and the USA.